Wood processing techniques

 What is nut and feder blending and how is it done

 The name nut and feder comes from German.
-German and Austrian tradition required apprentices to go out into the world and make a living from the craft they learned for at least a year (some sources say 3 years) before becoming a craftsman and having their own workshop.
-This tradition of the "Travelling Horses" is now revived and we can meet them at the Sighisoara workshops.
-This is how they came to us in the past and some terms have been taken over from them in the field of wood (baiț, holzsurub, țicling).
+German and Austrian tradition required apprentices to go out into the world and make a living from the craft they had learned for at least a year (some sources say 3 years) before becoming a craftsman and having their own workshop.
+This tradition of the "Traveling Horses" is now being revived and we can see them at the Targa in Sighișoara.
+This is how they came to us in the past, and some of their terms have also been used in the field of wood (baiț, holzsurub, țicling).
 The Romanian name for the joint is lambă and uluc.

-Joinery was used in the past to make large wooden panels.
-The appearance of plywood and chipboard has led to these panels being replaced by the new products and to less and less use of the joint.
+Joining used to be used to make large wooden panels.
+Appear plywood and chipboard has led to these panels being replaced by the new products and jointing being used less and less.

-To put two pieces of wood together using this joint the edges of the wood are machined lengthwise.
-It is also possible to join all 4 sides, but this is done much less frequently.
-Long pieces of wood can be joined together to form a compact, large panel.
+To put two pieces of wood together with this joint, the edges of the wood are worked lengthwise.
+It is also possible to join on all 4 sides, but this is done much less frequently.
+Long pieces of wood can be joined together in this way to form a large, compact panel.

 combining nut and feder